Global Digital Publishing for Education Market Report 2020: Georg von Holtzbrinck, Hachette Livre, McGraw-Hill Education, Pearson, Cambridge University Press, Cengage Learning, Oxford University Press, Thomson Reuters, etc.

-The study encompasses profiles of major companies operating in the Digital Publishing for Education Market.
-Key players profiled in the report include:
+The study encompasses profiles of major companies operating in the Digital Publishing for Education Market

 Georg von Holtzbrinck